Harshith2835/VR_PROJECT__IMT2022023_052_570/README.md

 # **Task-1: Face Mask Detection Classifier**

 ## **1. Introduction**
-This paart of the project aims to develop a binary classification system to detect whether a person is wearing a face mask or not.
+This part of the project aims to develop a binary classification system to detect whether a person is wearing a face mask or not.
 Two approaches are compared:
 1. **Traditional Machine Learning (ML) Classifiers** with handcrafted features (HOG and color histograms).
 2. **Convolutional Neural Network (CNN)** with automated feature learning.
 The goal is to evaluate which method performs better for this task.